For Minnesota's new Hmong-American lawmakers, legislative success means a 'place at the table'

 Jay Xiong, Vang’s soon-to-be colleague in the state House, called Vang a “tireless champion” who has always fought for the community.

-Born and raised in St. Paul, 36-year-old Jay Xiong grew up with his refugee parents who were farmers and spoke no English, he said in an email.
+Born and raised in St. Paul, Jay Xiong, 36, grew up with his refugee parents who were farmers and spoke no English, he said in an email.

 After graduating college, Jay Xiong said he went to work in the education field and has been involved in the Democratic-Farmer-Labor Party for more than a decade.
 He ran for his seat when state Rep. Sheldon Johnson, a good friend, decided to retire.